JulienDeBerlin/p10/README.md

 If your intention is only to test the appl, use the dev profile.
 It's more convenient because it uses an embedded H2-Database, so you don't have to worry with DB configuration

 * prod profile
 If you want to connect the app to a local database, use the prod profile.
 In this case, you will have to create a database on PostgreSQL.
-You can use as template the dump of the demo-database available in this repo to import all the data in your database
+You can use as template the dump of the demo-database available in this repo to import all the data in your database.
+Database resources available under branch develop, p10/ws/OTHER RESSOURCES/DATABASE/

 3/ build the project with Maven ( "mvn package" in the parent maven module with -P prod if you want to activate the prod profile).
 A runnable jar will be created in the target folder of the module "p7-webservice-app-webservice".